energysistem/manuals/42762-Energy_Phone_Neo_2/en/26-declaration_of_conformity.md

 EN 301 908-1 V7.1.1; EN 301 908-2 V6.2.1
 EN 300 440-1 V1.6.1; EN 300 440-2 V1.4.1

-Is in compliance with the essential norms  and standards of the Directive 1999/5/EC of the European Parliament and of the Council of March 09th 1999.
+in conformity with the essential norms and standards of the Directive 99/05/CE of the European Parliament and of the Council of March 09th 1999.

 Finestrat, 01st September 2016.

 ![Imagen1](http://static.energysistem.com/images/manuals/42178/574c726744d98.jpg)

 Daniel Havillio
 Product Management Director

 </quick_guide>